 Please reach us at info@give-kindness.org if you cannot find an answer to your question.

-White County Kindness Coalition is a local 501(c)(3) nonprofit that exists to meet real needs through kindness—by mobilizing people, resources, and community partners to help neighbors in White County and nearby communities.
+Kindness Coalition is a local 501(c)(3) nonprofit that exists to meet real needs through kindness—by mobilizing people, resources, and community partners to help neighbors in nearby communities.

 Many of our volunteers and supporters come from churches (because churches are full of people who like to serve), but WCKC serves anyone and partners with many kinds of organizations.